 Question 1-1 True O False O The station with the median rank based on annual ridership is also the station with the greatest decrease in annual ridership from 2009 to 2010.
-Question 1-2 0 0 The annual ridership in 2009 for the station with the greatest percentage increase.
-Question 1-3 0 0 The ratio of the average 2010 ridership of those stations having Connecting Subway Lines equal to the mode and of those stations having Connecting Subway Lines equal to the median is approximately 4 to 3.
-Question 1-4 0 0 The station with the highest percent increase in riders from 2009 to 2010 had the lowest annual ridership in 2010.
+Question 1-2 0 0 The ratio of the average (arithmetic mean) number of riders in 2010 for those subway stations having 5 connecting lines to those having 3 connecting lines is approximately 4:3.
+Question 1-3 0 0 The station with the greatest percent increase in riders from 2009 to 2010 had the least annual ridership in 2010.

-Frank researched 45 doctors in his local area and found that 8 of them graduated from medical school with honors, but that the services of only 3 of those 8 doctors are covered by his medical plan.
-On the other hand, he found that 27 doctors whose services are covered by his medical plan graduated from medical school without honors.
+Frank researched the 45 doctors in his local area and found that 8 of them graduated from medical school with honors, but that the services of only 3 of those 8 doctors are covered by his medical plan.
+He also found that 27 doctors whose services are covered by his medical plan graduated from medical school without honors.

-In the table below, identify the total number of doctors whose services are not covered by Frank's medical plan, and identify the number of doctors who both graduated from medical school without honors and whose services are not covered by Frank's health plan.
+In the table below, for the doctors in Frank's local area, identify the total number of doctors whose services are not covered by Frank's medical plan, and identify the number of doctors who both graduated from medical school without honors and whose services are not covered by Frank's health plan.
+Make only one selection in each column.